Note from Julie

 Celebrating 40 Years of Service to the Community

 While Second Harvest has come a long way in 40 years, we are not done.
 Our vision of creating a healthier, hunger-free community is as important and relevant today as it was in 1982.
-We are grateful for each of you that has been a part of our history and look forward to growing hope with you in the years to come.
+We are grateful for each of you who has been a part of our history and look forward to growing hope with you in the years to come.